 Workplaces should also be aware of how microaggressions impact retention.
 Microaggressions are seemingly small acts of hostility or prejudice that make women or other minority groups feel like outsiders, and over time, these microaggressions can force workers to leave.
 An example of a microaggression is if someone mistakes a woman engineer for a receptionist because of the gendering of these roles.
 Education and training on systemic bias and discrimination coupled with accountability for progress could help address this issue.

-Encourage allies in leadership and on boards to help move the dial
+Encourage allyship in leadership and on boards to help move the dial

 It is crucial to have leaders in STEM who are champions for diversity.
 When executive teams are all white, heterosexual men, it can be more difficult for women and minorities to breach a discussion about diversity.
 Therefore, leaders should take the responsibility to identify who is not at the table, make space for them, and amplify their perspectives.
 Another way leadership can help move the dial is by refusing to participate in situations where there is a clear bias or lack of representation.
 For example, one panelist stated that she will not be on a corporate board unless other women are also on the board or up for board appointments, indicating that the company takes diversity and inclusion seriously.
 Ultimately, these types of actions will push companies to think more critically and holistically about what qualifications they are looking for in their board members and leaders.